 - Service in one or more of the following accounting skills: Tax, consulting, financial, advisory, management, attestation, and accounting technology.

-- For experience in academia, candidates must teach at least 24 semester hours of higher education accounting courses.
+- For experience in academia, must teach at least 24 credit hours of higher education accounting courses.

 You must practice and obtain the following competencies during your experience phase: